Posts filed under 'language of flowers'

 Remember when you were a school girl (or boy as the case may be) and your teacher gave you a project of planting a seed in a paper cup?
 I do, I think the first time we did that was in 1st grade and the nuns (did I mention I’m a recovering Catholic? *SMILE) gave each student a paper cup, and some seeds which I don’t even recall what they were.
 We marched outside to the school yard, hoes in hand and began digging up the earth so we could put the dirt in our humble paper cups, add seeds, a little water and then wait.
 We waited for what seemed like eternity (probably only a few days in adult time) as the paper cups sprouted little green leaves.
 I remember how proud I was of that little plant… that I (and God) could actually create a living thing!
 In fact, it is probably the only good memory I have of Catholic School.
 This is, I am sure what started my love, awe and respect for flowers.

 According to the National Gardening Association, gardening is one of the nation’s most popular pastimes.
 One in four Americans says that gardening is a real hobby or interest of theirs.
 About one in four spends four or more hours per week tending lawns, flowers, and vegetables.
-It wonder how it is around the world?
+It makes me wonder how it is around the world?
 In some parts the numbers are probably much higher!

 THE FAMILY ROSE by Gloria Mount